monikatamsoy/arSolarSystem/README.md

-# arSolarSystem
+# SolarSystem scene
-Places a Solar System into the real world using webXR
+Creates a Three.js scene of Solar System on your WebXR-compatible browser.